Advocacy

 What's New

-FDEP has recently published draft updates to fecal indicator bacteria TMDLs for certain impaired surface waters in the Everglades West Coast Basin.
-The Department's plan is that the proposed TMDLs for certain waters in southwest Florida will serve as a pilot for a new, consolidated approach that FDEP will use to address fecal indicator bacteria impairments on a statewide basis.
+In 2022, FDEP published draft updates to fecal indicator bacteria TMDLs for certain impaired surface waters in the Everglades West Coast Basin.
+The Department's plan was the proposed TMDLs for certain waters in southwest Florida will serve as a pilot for a new, consolidated approach that FDEP will use to address fecal indicator bacteria impairments on a statewide basis.
 More information on the proposed TMDLs and draft Reports may be found on the Department’s website.
-The comment period on the draft TMDLs closed on April 15, 2022.
-FSA's comments primarily center on the fact that the proposed rule tends to place most of the burden to prove or disprove the actual source of bacterial pollution on the MS4 permit holder.
+The comment period for the first draft TMDLs closed in April of 2022 and FSA provided comments primarily centered on the fact that the proposed rule tends to place most of the burden to prove or disprove the actual source of bacterial pollution on the MS4 permit holder.

 Statewide Stormwater Rule